toniBCN6/SWHome/README.md

 php artisan serve
 ```

-To use simulator just open tab in http://dashboard-switchome.herokuapp.com/ or http://127.0.0.1:8000/ and another tab in http://127.0.0.1:8000/notify or http://dashboard-switchome.herokuapp.com/notify.
+To use simulator just open tab in http://dashboard-switchome.herokuapp.com/ or http://127.0.0.1:8000/ and another tab in http://127.0.0.1:8000/notify.
 If u wanna apply that in all views make layouts with modal and script data and enjoy!

 ## Screenshots